 The core curriculum in the Junior School includes a strong literacy, numeracy and social sciences program.
-Teachers work in teams to develop themes across subject areas.
 Specialist classes include French, science, health and physical educational, visual arts and music.
 The purposeful integration of all subjects makes possible opportunities for students to frame big ideas, ask questions and develop understanding that connects learning to life experiences.
 This distinguishes Havergal’s Junior School program, along with the school’s exceptional educators.
-Classroom teachers together with the Learning Support Specialist, Literacy Coordinator, STEM (Science, Technology, Engineering and Mathematics) teacher and Media Coordinators provide an integrated program.

-Based upon the understanding that girls construct their own knowledge through dialogue and experience, the Junior School program is collaborative, interdisciplinary and inquiry-based.
+Based upon the understanding that girls construct their own knowledge, the Junior School program is collaborative, interdisciplinary and inquiry-based.
 At Havergal, the development of spiritual and moral values is an essential part of character development.
 In addition, the program builds the skills and attitudes that foster curiosity, critical thinking, open-mindedness and resilience.
 This approach enables students to achieve an increasing depth and breadth of knowledge and understanding and prepares them for further learning in the Middle School.

 - Music: Starting in JK, students participate in a strong music program that emphasizes both vocal and instrumental music.